JoMath363/subscription-platform/README.md

-# Subscription Plataform
+# Uptime Monitor

-This plataform is a "patron-like" application where fans of a creator pay a monthly subscription to support this creator and in exchange he post exclusive content for them.
+This platform is an uptime monitoring application that periodically checks websites and services to ensure they are online and performing correctly.

 ## Stack
 - Angular